Reviews of Contact (1985) and related work

 Other weaknesses are minor.
 A man dies by falling from a futon onto a tatami, normally a distance of 1 dm.
 A very minor Swedish character is named Vintergatan, the Swedish name of the Milky Way galaxy; it’s not a plausible surname.

-The twist ending is impressive in a sense, but it’s far fetched as an interrogation of the scepticism that leads up to it.
+The twist ending is impressive in a sense, but it’s far fetched as an interrogation of the skepticism that leads up to it.
 Sagan lampshades the weaknesses of his own writing: Why indeed would the journey take no time?
 Why would the “caretakers” destroy all incontrovertible evidence and magically cut the signal?
 Why do they animate the dead, as in Solaris (1961)?
 Why would their predecessors put messages far out in transcendental numbers, as if to tempt dismissal of decryption as apophenia and comparison with a posteriori Christian arguments for divine creation?

 Fundamentally, the premise is patterned after the sense of wonder people get from religious mysteries.
 The author even comes within an inch of special pleading for the subjective experience of the protagonist, comforted by a priest.
 Surely this is an extremely improbable outcome of SETI.
 The main reason to read this book is because Sagan wrote it.
 He did a better job in other pursuits.